-Today, the iPhone 8 is now over 3 years old, and the phone still holds up remarkably well compared to newer iPhones.
+Today, the iPhone 8 is nearly 5 years old, and the phone still holds up remarkably well compared to newer iPhones.
 Although technical specs don’t tell you everything about a phone (like real-world performance or usability), they can still be useful when comparing a phone to others.

 |iPhone 8 specs|